varnishcache/varnish-cache/doc/sphinx/installation/help.rst

 the `-dev` list is also on `-misc`, so cross-posting only serves to annoy those people.

-We also maintain a community wiki_ for Varnish, there you will find information on planned events, meetings, current backlog, troube tickets ,  and links to resources and documentation.
+We also maintain a community wiki_ for Varnish, there you will find information on planned events, meetings, current backlog, trouble tickets ,  and links to resources and documentation.

 ..
 XXX: we should introduce the wiki (if we care about it) before
 .. we start referring to it (below).
 Make a wiki chapter?